International Affairs Committee

 Establishing a new multilateral advocacy group to "strengthen our ability to communicate

-The International Committee currently places the highest priority on "strengthening Japan's ability to communicate".
+The International Affairs Committee is currently placing the greatest emphasis on "strengthening Japan's ability to communicate".
 We feel that despite our excellent drug discovery capabilities and activities contributing to global health, this information is not sufficiently communicated to the rest of the world.
-In order to overcome this, we established a new "Multilateral Advocacy Group (MLA-G)" directly under the chairperson of the committee in April.
+To overcome this, we established a new Multilateral Advocacy Group (MLA-G) directly under the Chairperson this past April.

-The spirit of "Co-creation," which Chairman Miyabashira upholds, is deeply embedded in the activities of the International Committee.
+The spirit of "Co-creation," which Chairman Miyabashira upholds, is deeply embedded in the activities of the International Affairs Committee.

 As the Japanese pharmaceutical market continues to decrease its relative share in the world, it will become increasingly important for the pharmaceutical industry to expand its business globally in order to develop as a leading industry in Japan.
-The International Committee will support the international expansion of Japanese pharmaceutical companies through a series of activities.
+The International Affairs Committee will support the international expansion of Japanese pharmaceutical companies through a series of activities.
 To achieve this, we will further enhance our presence in the global market and continue to develop our activities proactively while flexibly responding to the changing global situation.

-International Committee Website]
+International Affairs Committee Website]

-International Committee | Information from the Committee | Japan Pharmaceutical Manufacturers Association, Inc.
+International Affairs Committee | Information from the Committee | Japan Pharmaceutical Manufacturers Association